 - 2 cups beansprouts

-- 1 cup red bell pepper/capsicum , finely sliced (1 large)
+- 1.5 cups red bell pepper/capsicum , finely sliced (1 large)

 - 1 tbsp white sesame seeds (preferably toasted)

 - Prepare noodles according to packet directions (most just require soaking in hot water).
-Drain, rinse and set aside.
+Drain, rinse and set aside to cool.

 - Dressing - Mix together Dressing ingredients, using water only if needed to loosen so it can be tossed through salad.
 If you reduce Sriracha, might need to add smidge more lime.